Is Marriage Worth It?

 Then he [Jesus] said to them all, “If anyone would come after me, he must deny himself, take up his cross daily and follow me.” – Luke 9:23 (NIV 1984)

 Let’s see how Jesus is quoted in a parallel passage to Luke 9:23.

 Then Jesus said to his disciples, “If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.
 What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul? – Matthew 16:24-26 (ESV)

 - Does this come across as a suggestion or a requirement?
 Why do you think so?

 - What do you think Jesus meant by this statement?
 What would that look like?
 Does it sound fun or easy?

 - How often are we to “take up our cross?”
 Why do you think Jesus states it like that?

 - How do you think you’re going to learn how to “lose your life” to find it?

 - How often do I “deny myself?”
 How often do you?
 And when we do “deny ourselves” is it really voluntary or only when we have no other alternative?
 Is the “last resort” type of denial even the kind for which Jesus is asking?

 [If this post put you in a “headlock of love,” you need to know something.
 God has more to tell you!
 This is an excerpt of the 2nd book in our discipleship series: Beyond Sex & Salvation.
-So seriously consider purchasing a digital copy and you will learn three critical life lessons for relational success; lessons best learned BEFORE you fall in love.
+So seriously consider purchasing a digital copy and you will learn three key life disciplines for relational success; habits best best forged BEFORE you fall in love.
+Even before you date!
 Find out more or purchase the book at this link.]

 DNA: It’s What’s For Dating